 A female can drink less than a male and a slender person can drink less than a heavy person.
 For a 115 pound female, three glasses of wine in two hours is drunk.
 Don’t try to keep up with the other people in your party.
 Know your limit.
 Skip a round.
 Drink slower.
 Some people assume that wine is less inebriating than tequila shots.
 That is not so.
 A 12-ounce beer, 5 ounces of wine, or 1 ounces of 100 proof distilled spirits have the same impact on an individual's BAC level.

 Here is a calculator that will give you guidance on how much alcohol you can consume and an estimate of BAC.
 Please be aware that this is only a guide.
 If you are drinking on an empty stomach, your BAC may be higher than indicated in the calculator.

-(5) Point your car in the direction of home.
-Plan your trip.
-A good car should be able to find its way home, with a little help.
+(3) Plan your trip.
+Point your car in the direction of home.
 Avoid places where the police might see you.
 When I go to the honkytonk strip on lower Broadway to party, I never park on Broadway.
 I live on the south side of town, so I park a block or two south of Broadway on one of the one-way streets heading south.
-This means I do not have to circle a block and be concerned about traffic lights and stop signs.
-The less exposed one is to the police the less chance one has of getting caught.
-It is worth parking four or five blocks away to reduce your exposure.
+The less exposed you are to the police the less chance you have of getting caught.

-(10) Use your co-pilot.
+(8) Use your co-pilot.
 Ask the person in the passengers seat to help you drive.
 Ask them to tell you if you weave or tailgate or go too fast.
-Make them pay attention to your driving.